marade/PLAP/README.md

 	git clone https://github.com/marade/PLAP.git
 	python PLAP/PLAP input-dir ref-dir output-dir

 A database of alleles for your gene(s), provided in Fasta files located in the "ref-dir" in the command above, is also needed.
 We have provided our database of fumC and fimH E. coli alleles here.
+To use these, move them to your own reference directory.

 Be warned that PLAP is under active development and testing, and therefore it may have serious bugs or otherwise be unsuitable for production work.